dfadev/carry-on/docs/coreConcepts.md

 ### `State.render` maps to a `get` scope.

-The `State` component uses a `get` scope to provide access to the store.
+The `State` component uses a specialized `get` scope that tracks field access to provide access to the store.